 Hand images have emerged around the world over a period of some 40,000 years.
 Any symbol, be it a hand or a circle, can represent a multiplicity of meanings and motives or change in their meaning related to rituals, sacred rites or ceremonies.
 I have highlighted only my idea.
 There are many ideas and theories.

 N.B.
 Inevitably I am, as a lay person, simplifying and generalizing archaeological research.
 I hold a degree in Philosophy, studied ‘Religion and Rituals in Prehistory’ at Oxford Department of Continuing Education, and have read many books on prehistoric art.
-My essay is presenting an idea, unpretentiously, and it welcomes criticism.
+However, my essay is presenting an idea (only), unpretentiously, and it welcomes criticism.

 Should you be interested in reading my essay ‘Stonehenge through art’, I am willing to print it and send it to you as you are probably like me not willing to read long pieces from a screen.
 One should sit down with a cup of tea, a cereal bar or a bar of chocolate and have some intellectual quality time by reading instead of being distracted by your computer screen.